 After two quarters of multivariate testing, IPSY concluded that its mobile in-app strategy had a significant positive impact against its UA goals, with both the CPE and CPA campaigns delivering ROAS at scale.
 Today, the IPSY team says that its approach to in-app advertising has become more dynamic and sophisticated, thanks to its partnership with Tapjoy.

 IPSY’s mobile powerplay enabled it to continue its profitable growth streak.
-In fact, a recent Bloomberg article highlighted that the brand recently broke over half a million in revenue.
+In fact, a recent Bloomberg article highlighted that the brand recently broke over half a billion in revenue.
 The campaigns also benefited end-user consumers in addition to the brand itself.
 The rewarded model encouraged brand affinity and engagement.
 Also, the campaign enabled consumers to immediately understand IPSY’s differentiator — personalization — thanks to the registration quiz.
 This gave IPSY a competitive edge in a crowded market.

 “A lot of beauty retailers and lifestyle brands miss the opportunity to leverage in-app advertising as a growth channel,” Alessandra explained.
 “Mobile app users are more attentive and engaged than mobile web users, but only a few brands manage to tap the channel’s potential.
 For those that do so, it’s a huge competitive advantage.”